 In its crude oil midstream activities, Keyera operates facilities at various locations in Alberta that allow it to process, transport and blend crude oil.
-A significant proportion of these activities are undertaken as joint ventures.
-These joint venture activities may be underpinned by multi-year contracts pursuant to which Keyera obtains access to various crude oil streams and therefore may rely on continuing access to these streams.
-(See "Risk Factors - Operational Risks - Reliance on Principal Customers and Suppliers" and "Risk Factors - Operational Risks - Reliance on Other Facilities").
+Historically, a portion of Keyera's crude oil midstream activities have been undertaken through joint venture arrangements.
+Recently, the nature of these joint ventures has evolved, and Keyera expects to be a less active participant in these joint venture blending operations.
+Keyera will be continuing to operate its other crude oil midstream facilities and exploring new opportunities.
 Crude oil midstream margins are earned by blending products of lower value into higher value product streams.
-These transactions are exposed to volatility in price differentials between various product streams.
+As a result, these transactions are exposed to volatility in price differentials between various product streams.
 Keyera manages this risk exposure by trying to balance its purchases and sales and locking in margins.
 Notwithstanding Keyera's management of price and quality risk, the Marketing segment's margins for its crude oil midstream business can vary significantly from period to period.
 (See "Risk Factors - Financial Risks - Market Risk and Marketing Activities").
+In addition, Keyera's ability to engage in crude oil midstream activities is affected by competition for blending opportunities, the ability to secure access to various product streams, and limitations associated with facility and pipeline specifications.
+(See "Risk Factors - Operational Risks - Reliance on Principal Customers and Suppliers" and "Risk Factors - Operational Risks - Reliance on Other Facilities").

-In 2016, Keyera's Marketing business accounted for 69% of Keyera's total revenues and 16% of Keyera's total operating margin (compared to 70% of total revenues and 33% of operating margin in 2015).
+In 2017, Keyera's Marketing business accounted for 75% of Keyera's total revenues (without elimination of inter-segment transactions) and 18% of Keyera's total operating margin (compared to 69% of total revenues and 16% of operating margin in 2016).
 Keyera's Marketing business pays fees, at market rates, to Keyera's Liquids Infrastructure and Gathering and Processing businesses for the use of facilities.
 Keyera believes operating margin provides an accurate portrayal of operating profitability by segment.